2A. MATERIAL ACCOUNTING POLICIES

 g Impairment of assets

 Assets that are subject to depreciation and amortisation are tested for impairment annually or more frequently whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 Recoverable amount is higher of an asset's or cash generating unit's fair value and its value in use.
 Value in use is the present value of estimated future cash flows expected to arise from the continuing use of an asset and from its disposal at the end of its useful life.
-For the purpose of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which
+For the purpose of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash flows from other assets or group of assets (cash generating units).
+Non financial assets that suffered impairment are reviewed for possible reversal of the impairment at the end of each reporting period.

 h Inventories

-Raw materials, packing materials, stores and spares, work in progress, stock-in-trade and finished goods are stated at the lower of cost and net realisable value.
+Raw materials, packing materials, stores and spares, work in progress, stock-in-trade and finished goods are stated at the lower of cost or net realisable value.
 Cost of raw materials, packing materials, stores and spares and stock-in-trade comprise of cost of purchases determined using moving average method.
 Cost of work-in-progress and finished goods comprise direct materials, direct labour and an appropriate proportion of variable and fixed overhead expenditure, the latter being allocated on the basis of normal operating capacity.
 Cost of inventories also include all other costs incurred in bringing the inventories to their present location and condition.
 Cost of purchase inventory are determined after deducting rebates and discounts.
 Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and the estimated costs necessary to make the sale.

 i Investment in subsidiaries